libretime/libretime/docs/developer-manual/design/architecture.md

 ### One setup per radio station

-LibreTime is not meant to be used in a multi-tenant architecture, and an entire LibreTime installation should be dedicated to a single radio station.
+LibreTime isn't meant to be used in a multi-tenant architecture, and an entire LibreTime installation should be dedicated to a single radio station.
 Previous SAAS or multi-tenant features from Airtime should be deprecated or removed.

 ### Separation of concerns